wavefrontHQ/docs/pages/doc/trace_data_details.md

   Wavefront derives these metrics from each trace's root span and end span.
 (If a trace has multiple root spans, the earliest is used.)
 The trace-level RED metrics [are listed below](#tracelevelredmetrics).

-**Note:** Trace-level RED metrics are more accurate for measuring the duration of traces that have asynchronous member spans.
+**Note:** Trace-level RED metrics are more accurate for measuring the duration of traces that have asynchronous member spans, particularly when a child span extends beyond a trace's root span.
 For traces that consist of synchronous spans, trace-level RED metrics are equivalent to operation-level RED metrics for the same root operation.